eoyebami/eoyebami.github.io/posts/eks/2024-01-29-service-accounts.md

   - `kubectl create serviceaccount jenkins`: will create a service account called jenkins
     * Because of v1.24, tokens are no longer automatically generated for each serviceaccount
     * You'll need to manually generate the jwt token by running `kubectl create token jenkins` which will create a jwt token for that service account that will have an expiry date of 1hr
   - `kubectl create token jenkins --duration 10h # can be h or s`
     - Confirm by putting jwt token [here](https://jwt.io/)
     * If you want to generate a long-live api token, you can manually create a secret for it
+  - This token is used by any service using this `ServiceAccount` to authenticate to the `kube-apiserver`
+    * `curl -v -k https://host-ip:6443/api/v1/pods --header "Authorization: Bearer: <token>"`

     ```yml
       cat <<EOF | kubectl apply -f -